 Seeking Authenticity in Online Customer Reviews

-With the holiday shopping season just three months away, it’s the perfect time to clean and refresh your website and digital content particularly when it comes to material not created by you.
+With the holiday shopping season just three months away, it’s the perfect time to clean and refresh your website and digital content, particularly when it comes to material not created by you.

-With recent news about how bogus product reviews are becoming more prevalent and the fact that companies like Yelp and Amazon are suing those selling for creating fake reviews, it’s time for us all to do some serious online housekeeping to help create an online experience shoppers can trust.
+With recent news about how bogus product reviews are becoming more prevalent and the fact companies like Yelp and Amazon are suing those selling for creating fake reviews, it’s time for us to do some serious online housekeeping to help create an online experience shoppers can trust.

 When people shop for a product or service, they aren’t just looking to buy something they want or need; they are looking for an experience that is honest, transparent and personal.